 Here are some very interesting videos by the Royal Society of Chemistry (RSC) hosted by Reverend Ron Lancaster from Kimbolton fireworks – who was recently presented with a plaque in honour of his “services to pyrotechnics” for over 50 years.

 The video below is the full 90-minute lecture of Reverend Ron Lancaster’s amazing “Chemistry of Fireworks”.

 For those of you that don’t have the time to watch the full 90-minute video, here are some of the best bits we thought you might like:

 The different types of Catherine wheels.

 The different types of firework shells.

 Ron’s ‘love affair’ with fireworks began at a very early age.
 He was raised as a child in Huddersfield, West Yorkshire, and coincidently, his house was located between two of the leading fireworks companies at that point in time, Lion Fireworks and Standard Fireworks.
-During the second world war, Ron would wander into the firework factories after school and was intrigued by watching the firework technicians working on military pyrotechnics.
-At weekends, when the firework factory were closed, Ron would collect up the used parachutes from the military flares and the empty cases – like most young children back then, they were fascinated with pyrotechnics as their wasn’t much else to do.
+During the second world war, Ron would wander into the firework factories after school and be intrigued by watching the firework technicians working on military pyrotechnics.
+At weekends, when the firework factory was closed, Ron would collect up the used parachutes from the military flares and the empty cases – like most young children back then, they were fascinated with pyrotechnics as there wasn’t much else to do.

 Something I can completely relate to